simplecov-ruby/simplecov/README.md

 ### Test suite names

-Simplecov tries to guess the name of the currently running test suite based upon the shell command the tests are running on.
-This should work fine for Unit Tests, RSpec and Cucumber.
+SimpleCov tries to guess the name of the currently running test suite based upon the shell command the tests are running on.
+This should work fine for Unit Tests, RSpec, and Cucumber.
 If it fails, it will use the shell command that invoked the test suite as a command name.

-If you have some non-standard setup and still want nicely labeled test suites, you have to give Simplecov a cue what the name of the currently running test suite is.
+If you have some non-standard setup and still want nicely labeled test suites, you have to give Simplecov a cue as to what the name of the currently running test suite is.
 You can do so by specifying SimpleCov.command_name in one test file that is part of your specific suite.

-So, to customize the suite names on a Rails app (yeah, sorry for being Rails biased, but everyone knows what the structure of those projects is.
+To customize the suite names on a Rails app (yeah, sorry for being Rails biased, but everyone knows what the structure of those projects is.
 You can apply this accordingly to the RSpecs in your Outlook-WebDAV-Calendar-Sync gem), you could do something like this: